-The Raft of the Medusa is a well-known painting by the French Romantic painter Theodore Gericault.
+The tragedy was so infamous that it inspired The Raft of the Medusa, a well-known painting by the French Romantic painter Theodore Gericault.
 The painting is a 24-foot-long masterpiece housed in the Louvre, right around the corner from the Mona Lisa.
 While the painting is one of the most important works of 19th-century art, inspiring the likes of Manet and Delacroix, the events leading up to the scene in the painting aren’t well-known.

-The Incompetent Captain Let A Total Amateur Guide The Ship While He Relaxed
+The Captain Let An Inexperienced Navigator Guide The Ship While He Relaxed

-The fate of the Medusa’s passengers could have been avoided with better leadership.
-Unfortunately, it was captained by Viscount Hugues Duroy de Chaumareys, an aristocrat who hadn’t been at sea in 20 years and was only given the command because he was loyal to the monarch.
-Against numerous protests made by his officers, Chaumareys made the foolish decision to hand over the navigation duties to a philanthropist named Richefort, a man who had no experience guiding ships.
+The Medusa’s problems began with its captain, Viscount Hugues Duroy de Chaumareys.
+An aristocrat who hadn’t been to sea in 20 years, Chaumareys was given the command because he was loyal to the monarch.
+Against numerous protests made by his officers, Chaumareys handed over the navigation duties to a philanthropist named Richefort, a man with no experience guiding ships.
 Richefort bluffed his way into running the ship, while Chaumareys stayed below deck relaxing with his mistress.

-The captain was in a hurry to reach their destination as quickly as possible, so he opted to sail the most direct route, along the coastline, even though this crew warned him that the area was filled with sandbars and it would be safer to sail farther out.
+Captain Chaumareys, in a hurry to reach his destination as quickly as possible, opted to sail the most direct route along the coastline even though his crew warned him that the area was filled with sandbars and the ship would be safer sailing farther out.
 The other three ships wisely moved away from the shore and lost contact with the Medusa.

 Even after running aground, the ship could likely have been saved if the Captain Chaumareys had agreed to jettison the ship's heavy cannons, lightening the load, but he refused to do so.
 The Senegalese governor on board likewise refused to throw over heavy barrels of flour.